 People or entities that may be liable for train accident injuries include railroad track trespassers, train operators, rail companies, manufacturers and sellers of defective trains or equipment, government entities, and those responsible for maintenance.
 Train accidents are complicated and before liability can be determined, the cause or causes of the accident must be discovered.

-If you have sustained injuries in a train accident, contact a Lawrenceville train accident attorney at The Law Offices of Greg Prosmushkin, P.C. to schedule a consultation.
+If you have sustained Personal Injuries in a train accident, contact a Lawrenceville Train Accident Attorney at The Law Offices of Greg Prosmushkin, P.C. to schedule a consultation.
 Our experienced train accident experts understand how devastating train accident injuries can be and how important financial recovery is for injured victims and their families.
 They will work to see that any insurance settlement or jury award fully compensates you for all of your injuries and damages.